GoogleCloudPlatform/community/tutorials/vm-migration-with-stratozone/index.md

 title: Migrate on-premises virtual machines with StratoZone and Migrate for Compute Engine
 description: Learn how to use StratoZone and Migrate for Compute Engine to migrate on-premises VMs to Google Cloud Platform.
 author: laidig
-tags: VM migration, Migrate for Compute Engine, StratoZone, Migrate for Compute Engine
+tags: VM migration, Migrate for Compute Engine, StratoZone, Velostrata
 date_published: 2019-06-21
 ---